ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    validate that the third party wishes to receive the failure reports for this domain.

-   The Domain Owner needs to alter its policy record from {#entire- domain-monitoring-only-per-message-reports} as follows:
+   The Domain Owner needs to alter its policy record from Appendix B.2.2 as follows:

    *  Per-message failure reports should be sent via email to the address "auth-reports@thirdparty.example.net" ("ruf=mailto:auth-